Serving all of Canada. Book a consultation with us.

 This is why anybody who suspects they have sustained head trauma in an accident, no matter how they feel, should be constantly monitored.
 Most hospitals will keep those who have had head trauma for observation, but for those who are sent home or who may decline medical attention (a bad idea), friends or family should keep constant watch over victims for signs of deterioration such as headache worsening, blurry vision, or confusion.

-Long-Term Effects and Disability
+Long-Term Effects And Disability

 If time goes by and a victim of TBI does not appear to have a brain bleed, they are not out of the woods.
 Many TBI symptoms are slow and subtle to manifest.
 In some cases, it may be difficult to even identify symptoms as being related to TBI.